 Minimising Incontinence Related Skin Care Problems

-Irritated skin is common with urinary and, particularly, faecal incontinence.
+Irritated skin is a common incontinence skin care problem often associated with urinary and, particularly, faecal incontinence.

 It can damage skin, putting it at risk of further irritation such as redness, rashes, infections or ulcers.

 Some people are particularly at risk of developing skin problems; they include those with naturally sensitive skin or when skin is thinner as in older people.
 Those who are having radiation therapy to the perineum (the area between the buttocks from coccyx (tailbone) to pubic bone at the front) can also be more open to skin problems.

 Keeping perineal skin in good condition can sometimes be a bit of a battle – this area is warm and moist and perhaps more difficult to clean.
 Skin is therefore more vulnerable to damage.
 People who have frequent leakage episodes can also be more likely to develop a yeast infection.
 Dry and itchy skin may develop and perhaps a pimply rash.
 It’s important to seek professional help early, skin damage can be distressing, painful and slow to heal.